freewili/freewili_webdocs/docs/io-app/main-menu-header.md

 <figure>

 ![Commands](../assets/commands.png "Commands")
-<figcaption>The top of the main menu has information about the FREE-WiLi configuration.</figcaption>
+<figcaption>The top of the main menu has information about the FREE-WILi configuration.</figcaption>
 </figure>
 </div>